 In light of these critical functions, EPA's decision to disqualify scientists who receive EPA funding from serving in these positions is deeply troubling.
-EPA has long depended upon assistance from academic scientists and medical professionals performing cutting-edge work at universities, hospitals, or non-profits.
-See J.A.
-A-17-18.
+EPA has long depended upon assistance from academic scientists and medical professionals performing cutting-edge work at universities, hospitals, or nonprofits.
+See J.A..
 Because the vast majority of their work focuses on topics that benefit the public interest, academic and other non-profit researchers rely much more heavily on government funding than funding by industry.
 See id.
-And, because Congress directs EPA to spend a significant portion of its budget on grants, EPA is one of the primary sources of this public funding.
-As a result, the Directive applies disproportionately to independent, public-interest researchers rather than those who receive industry funding.
+And, because Congress directs EPA to spend a significant portion of its budget on grants, EPA is one of the primary sources of this public funding. result, the Directive applies As a disproportionately to independent, public-interest researchers rather than those who receive industry funding.
 Many of these independent researchers are leading experts in their respective fields.
-J.A.
-A-115 (¶ 19).
+J.A. .